Who Goes There?: Film and television

 The Seeds of Doom, the 1976 serial which concluded the thirteenth season of the science fiction TV series Doctor Who, combined elements from Campbell's original storyline (an expedition in Antarctica unearths an ancient alien specimen that has lain dormant in the ice for thousands of years) with elements of the 1951 film version (the alien is a carnivorous walking vegetable, not a shape-shifting impersonator).

 The 1993 episode "Ice" of The X-Files borrows its premise from the storyline.

 The 1993 episode "Aquiel" of Star Trek: The Next Generation contains an isolated space outpost and the murderer is eventually revealed to be a shapeshifting lifeform.

 In the 1995 episode "The Adversary" of Star Trek: Deep Space Nine, a shapeshifting alien infiltrates the crew of a starship.
 The episode explores similar themes of paranoia and contains a "blood test" scene.
 The writers have cited The Thing from Another World as inspiration.

 The 2013 episode "The Thingy!" of the family action-comedy series The Aquabats!
 Super Show! also borrows the story's premise, albeit in a much more comedic tone.

 The 2020 film Friend of the World is influenced by The Thing with themes of body horror and isolation.
 A title on its soundtrack is named after the novella.

 Other

 In 2006, Dark Horse Comics released a pre-painted snap together model kit of the alien as described in the original short story.
 It was sculpted and painted by Andrea Von Sholly.
 The model was unlicensed and was simply titled 'The Space Thing'.

+The premise of the 2024 horror video game Still Wakes the Deep was inspired by Carpenter's film adaptation as well as by Who Goes There? itself.
+Lead designer Rob McLachlan explained: "A group of professionals, cut off and alone, and facing what feels like an undefeatable enemy, creates just the sort of character drama needed to support the velocity of our story.
+Paranoia, fear, isolation, and brutal destruction of the human crew are our backdrop."
+In a homage nod, the game's protagonist is named (Cameron) McLeary.